gillham/X16/cx16os/README.md

 # CX16 OS app in Prog8

-DEPRECATED: This has been moved to my [prog8targets repository](https://github.com/gillham/prog8targets) alonside several other custom targets.
+DEPRECATED: This has been moved to my [prog8targets repository](https://github.com/gillham/prog8targets) alongside several other custom targets.

 Here some simple programs written for cx16os.
 Including a minimal